 (a) A complete list of all preneed policy forms that use the 2001 CSO as a minimum standard;

 (b) A certification signed by the appointed actuary stating that the reserve methodology employed by the company in determining reserves for the preneed policies issued after the effective date and using the 2001 CSO as a minimum standard, develops adequate reserves (for the purposes of this certification, the preneed insurance policies using the 2001 CSO as a minimum standard cannot be aggregated with any other policies.); and

 (c) Supporting information regarding the adequacy of reserves for preneed insurance policies issued after the effective date of this rule and using the 2001 CSO as a minimum standard for reserves.

 (3) Preneed insurance policies issued on or after January 1, 2012, must use the "Ultimate 1980 CSO" in the calculation of minimum nonforfeiture values and minimum reserves.

-If any paragraph, term or provision of this rule is adjudged invalid for any reason, such judgment shall not affect, impair, or invalidate any other paragraph, term, or provisions of this rule, and remaining paragraphs, terms and provisions shall be and shall continue in full force and effect.
+If any paragraph, term or provision of this rule is adjudged invalid for any reason, such judgment shall not affect, impair, or invalidate any other paragraph, term or provision of this rule, but the remaining paragraphs, terms and provisions shall be and continue in full force and effect.